reagan-uil/reagan-uil.github.io/CONTRIBUTING.md

 - Steps to reproduce - be specific!
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-## Use a Consistent Coding Style

-- Use 2 spaces for indentation rather than tabs
-- run `pnpm run format` to format your code